christianaao/hidden-gems-backend/README.md

 To set up PostgreSQL on your system, please follow this guide: [Install PostgreSQL](https://www.w3schools.com/postgresql/postgresql_install.php)

-To install pnpm: Ensure that you have Node.js installed.
+To install pnpm: Ensure that you have Node.js (at least v18.12) installed.
 Then run `npm install -g pnpm@latest-10` in your terminal.
 For detailed instructions, or if you do not have Node.js installed, please follow this guide: https://pnpm.io/installation

 ### Installation